CGC Registry

 https://youtu.be/zPwSXfsT0-Q

 Currently, the most valuable Aquaman issue in terms of registry points is a #1 9.8, which merits only 17,600 points.
 By comparison, the most valuable SA Flash, Showcase #4 in 9.6, receives 600,000 registry points, while the most valuable SA Green Lantern, Showcase #22 in 9.4, receives 124,000 registry points.
 Admittedly, both of those books came earlier in time, but of the original JLA members, Aquaman seemingly takes a backseat to every JLA member with the possible exception of the Martian Manhunter, despite enjoying a relatively successful solo movie.
-And if you compare Aquaman #1 to Amazing Fantasy #15, which it predated by eight months, the AF #15 in 9.6 receives 1,833,000 points, making it more than 150 times as valuable as an Aquaman #1.
+And if you compare Aquaman #1 to Amazing Fantasy #15, which it predated by eight months, the AF #15 in 9.6 receives 1,833,000 points, making it more than 150 times as valuable as an Aquaman #1 in 9.8.

 I think these differences could probably be attributed to the fact that high census titles get adjusted more frequently because CGC responds to the squeaky wheels and adjust points when they receive requests from owners.
-So registry points for books from titles such as ASM and Daredevils track the market far more closely, because they are adjusted to reflect most recent sales; while high-grade Aquamans and some other titles where high grade examples rarely come up for sale, receive no point adjustments since there is no recent data to use for lobbying CGC.
+So registry points for high population books from titles such as ASM and Daredevil track the market far more closely, because they are adjusted to reflect most recent sales; while high-grade Aquamans and some other titles where high grade examples rarely come up for sale, receive no point adjustments since there is no recent data to use for lobbying CGC.
 Consequently, the rarer the books, the more likely they are to be undervalued by the Registry.

 While obviously there has never been a precise correlation between value and registry points, perhaps Aquamans deserve a little upward adjustment by CGC.

 Our Collection: I realize we have benefitted from the fact that these books are generally unloved and nobody else seems to be actively trying to complete this set, but this is still a collection about which we are very excited.
-It may not be our best set in terms of the census, but it’s a really strong set and has now topped the registry by a wide margin for five years.
+It may not be our best set in terms of the census, but it’s a really strong set and has now topped the registry by a wide margin for six years.
 Prior to that time, we had long owned high grade copies of Showcases #30-33, but only had them registered in our Showcase set.
 We changed our focus several years ago away from upgrading existing sets to starting new ones, which is much more fun to be honest and generally far less expensive.

 What generally motivates us to start collecting a new title is the auction of one or more complete collections.
 In the case of Aquaman, in 2018-2019, the two collections previously topping the registry were both sold: the first set in a CC auction and the second in a CL auction.
 The books in the first auction went at pretty low prices and we were able to add a number of high-grade books at very reasonable prices.
 The second auction was more competitive, but the two auctions together allowed us to jumpstart this collection and leap to the top of the registry.
 We completed this set in April 2023 with the acquisition of high grade examples of Issues #12, #35 and #36 in a private transaction.